EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Ate the rest of my leftover dominoes today, and had some candy while out watching the new Thor movie.

+### Day 508

+split pea soup for lunch, then had sashimi and some tamago sushi for dinner.
+So good!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/